Ikolahi: Education

-Delhi public school khanna (DPS khanna) is located in Ikolahi.
-It is a branch of Delhi Public School.
+Delhi Public School Khanna (DPS Khanna) is located in Ikolahi.
 It offers full 12th grade tuition for students.

 Ikolahi has a government school up to 8th grade.
-This school also has a play yard.
-Additionally, within Ikolahi there is also Gurukul public school, which is up to 10th class.
+This school has a playground.
+Additionally, within Ikolahi there is also Gurukul public school, for students up to 10th grade.
 There are many scientific amenities and cultural activities for students at Gurukul public school.